I believe edible flowers are not given the attention they deserve. And the indisputable king of edible flowers has to be the nasturtium.

 Have you had a go at growing these edible flowers at home?
 What’s your favorite way to use them in the kitchen, and your favorite variety?
-Let me know in the comments below!
+Let us know in the comments section below!

-And to learn more about growing colorful, edible flowers in your garden, check out these guides next:
+And to learn more about growing colorful nasturtium flowers in your garden, check out these guides next: